 This software development KPI is hard to measure, however, it provides an essential insight into your product’s success.
 Coding conventions make code orderly and simple to comprehend.
-Simple codes are significantly simpler to adapt and maintain, they are preferable than complex code.
+Simple codes are significantly simpler to adapt and maintain, they are preferable to complex code.

 A cyclomatic complexity metric is used to measure the number of independent paths, indicating the code’s simplicity by giving a number as an output.
 Lower the number simpler the code.
-The higher the number complex is the code.
+The higher the number complex the code.

 The sprint burndown is the next software metric, which visualizes a sprint’s completed work and contrasts it with its overall scope.
-Software development teams use this measure to monitor sprint completion success.
+Software teams use this measure to monitor sprint completion success.

 A development team can spot inconsistencies between expected and actual progress and modify teams’ performance using sprint burndown as a metric.
 This metric is also used to monitor the progress of story points and identify bottlenecks.